anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

 * **Isaiah 43.16-21** has God saying, 'I am about to do a new thing ...
 I will make a way in the wilderness and rivers in the desert.' **Psalm 126** says, 'Restore again our fortunes, O Lord, as the river beds of the desert.'
 * **John 12.1-8** has Jesus in Bethany being anointed with 'costly perfume' by Mary.
-Judas complains that the perfume could have been sold, but Jesus says, 'She bought it so that she might keep it for the day of my burial.' **Philippians 3.4b-14** is about valuing things differently because of Christ: 'I regard everything as loss because of the surpassing value of knowing Christ Jesus my Lord'.
+Judas complains that the perfume could have been sold, but Jesus says, 'She bought it so that she might keep it for the day of my burial.'
+(This event is also recorded in Matthew and Mark, but not in Luke, although a similar event is described in Luke 7.36-50.
+Mark's account is included on Palm Sunday in Year B, but Matthew's account is not included in the lectionary.) **Philippians 3.4b-14** is about valuing things differently because of Christ: 'I regard everything as loss because of the surpassing value of knowing Christ Jesus my Lord'.

 ## Palm Sunday